 Upon appeal to the School Board, a written decision within 30 days.

-Schools should provide an academically appropriate alternative education program that permits students serving a long-term suspension to maintain sufficient progress in the curriculum and allow a smooth transition back into the student’s school once the suspension term concludes.Schools should provide opportunities for earlier re-admittance based on student progress.
+Schools should provide an academically appropriate alternative education program that permits students serving a long-term suspension to maintain sufficient progress in the curriculum and allow a smooth transition back into the student’s school once the suspension term concludes.
+If no alternative education program is provided, schools must ensure that suspended students are able to access and complete graded work during and after the suspension.
+Schools may provide opportunities for earlier re-admittance based on student progress.
 Expulsion: Students have the same due process rights to hearings and appeals as with long-term suspension, except that no expulsion is effective until approved by the School Board.

 Students have the right to apply for re-admittance to school from an expulsion.
 Students also have the right to appeal a denial of re-admittance from an expulsion to the School Board.